-The Music Resource Centre organises a significant number of enrichment programs to enhance and extend school music programs.
-These programs include excellence cluster programs for Instrumental Music students, Singfest, Fanfare regional festivals, the Choral Honours Program, Instrumental Music Online Program (IM Online), double reed, double bass and french horn extension programs and student workshops.
+The Music Resource Centre (MRC) organises a significant number of enrichment programs to enhance and extend school music programs.
+These programs include excellence cluster programs for Instrumental Music (IM) students, Singfest, Fanfare regional festivals, the Choral Honours program, Instrumental Music Online (IM Online) program, double reed, double bass and french horn extension programs and student workshops.
 These are managed by the Head of Curriculum for enrichment programs.

-In the Metropolitan region, 186 teachers work with 20,000 students in the Instrumental Music Program.
+In the Metropolitan region, 186 teachers work with 20,000 students in the IM program.
 Students learn band and orchestral instruments in small groups and participate in larger ensembles, such as concert bands, orchestras, string orchestras and stage bands.
 Students have 2 lessons per week, 1 in a small group and 1 in an ensemble.

-Instrumental music teaching time is allocated to schools according to the instrumental music policy and the staffing model within the regional allocation.
+IM teaching time is allocated to schools according to the IM policy and the staffing model within the regional allocation.
 Teachers are allocated to teach groups averaging 5.6 students.
 Circuits are negotiated at cluster meetings of principals in November.

 Activities and programs